Alexandru005/Alexandru005/README.md

 I am a Computer Science student at Politehnica University of Timișoara, deeply passionate about **Full-Stack and Backend Development**.
 I thrive in hackathons, enjoy building practical web applications, and am constantly pushing myself to write cleaner, more efficient code.
 My goal is to apply my knowledge in a professional software engineering environment and build impactful digital solutions.

 - 🔭 **I’m currently working on:** Expanding my portfolio with complex full-stack applications like BarberShop and iTECify.
-- 🌱 **I’m currently focusing on:** Deepening my knowledge in **Backend Engineering**, specifically Software Architecture and Design Patterns (like Factory and Builder) to write scalable code.
+- 🌱 **I’m currently focusing on:** Deepening my knowledge in **Backend Engineering**, specifically Software Architecture and Design Patterns to write scalable code.
 - 👯 **I’m looking to collaborate on:** Open-source projects or innovative hackathon ideas.
 - 💬 **Ask me about:** Java, Spring Boot, SQL optimization, or how to integrate LLMs into code review platforms.
 - 📫 **How to reach me:** [stefanescu.alexandru.stefan@gmail.com](mailto:stefanescu.alexandru.stefan@gmail.com) | [LinkedIn](https://www.linkedin.com/in/alexandru-stefan-stefanescu-a14670373)